axelerator/axelerator.github.io/docs/_posts/2021-07-07-basic-board-en.md

 > `fieldView` is a function with two parameters of type `Int`
 > and it returns a value of type `Html Msg` .

-## "But why are the parameter Types not enclosed in paranthesis like in a normal language?"
+## "But why are the parameter Types not enclosed in parenthesis like in a normal language?"
 The reason for that is, that this is not the only way the signature can be interpreted!
 You could also read it like this: